solid/odi-governance/README.md

    - The ODI Project Lead
    - The W3C Community Group Representative
    - The W3C Working Group Representative
- - Candidates will be shortlisted by this panel - shortlisted applicants will then be interviewed by the panel. [[EDITORIAL NOTE: Following sentence based on discussion with @CxRes, has not yet been discussed/decided on the ODI side]] The W3C Community Group representative is permitted to collect feedback on the shortlisted candidates from the Community Group, and represent these views in the panel selection.
+ - Candidates will be shortlisted by this panel - shortlisted applicants will then be interviewed by all panel members who wish to participate in the interview process.
+The W3C Community Group representative is permitted to collect feedback on the shortlisted candidates from the Community Group, and represent these views in the panel selection.
+Feeback is to be collected prior to the interview.
+In order to comply with data protection regulation the Community Group representative is not permitted to share details of the shortlisted applicants submissions.

 There may be the option to offer some financial support for a member, but the general rule is that these roles are voluntary.